 If you are a Scala developer for some time you are probably familiar with the concept of Lenses.
-It got a lot of traction in community as it resolves very common problem of modifying deeply nested case classes.
+It got a lot of traction in the community as it resolves the very common problem of modifying deeply nested case classes.
 But what is not that universally known is that there are more similar abstractions.
 They are usually referred to as

-In this post I will use code and terminology taken from Monocle – Scala library for Optics.
+In this post, I will use code and terminology taken from Monocle – Scala library for Optics.
 Quoting its documentation: